ipfs/ipfs-blog/src/_blog/minting-fresh-nfts-with-ipfs.md

 * Pinning with Pinata

 There are a lot of benefits to minting your NFTs with IPFS.
 If you’re curious about more of the tech specs of Minty or want to know more about minting best practices, check out [this guide](https://docs.ipfs.io/how-to/mint-nfts-with-ipfs/#how-minty-works) from IPFS and Filecoin for more information.
 [Learn more about Minty.](https://docs.ipfs.io/how-to/mint-nfts-with-ipfs/#minty)

+Want to learn more about NFT best practices, or just NFTs in general?
+Check out [NFT School](https://nftschool.dev/ "NFT School").